One word turned Molly Korte’s world upside down last summer.

 Those words were “autism” and “advocacy.”

-Molly, a 2003 Lynchburg College graduate, knew that her son, Jacob, was developing more slowly than her two daughters had.
+Molly, a 2003 University of Lynchburg graduate, knew that her son, Jacob, was developing more slowly than her two daughters had.
 At 18 months old, Jacob wasn’t walking or talking.
 In June 2016, he was diagnosed with autism spectrum disorder.

 “I took a month where I mourned.
 This is not the way I foresaw things,” Molly said.
 “Then I decided to get out of that mourning state.
 I decided that I wanted to show the world that my son was just like everybody else.”

 Molly started Project: Just Like You, a nonprofit that uses social media to give a voice to people with special needs.
 Every day, she shares photos and stories on Instagram and Facebook to highlight the lives of people who have special need